Changing Places is a series of exhibitions staging contemporary artists’ moving image within eight historic buildings across the country.

 The tour begins at The House Mill, London, with a newly commissioned installation by Imran Channa and four video works, by Bani Abidi, Omar Chowdhury and Desire Machine Collective, presented throughout the Grade 1 listed 18th century tidal mill.
 Specially arranged guided tours will lead visitors through narrow passageways to view one of the works inside the 'Grain Bins', in the heart of the mill.
-(See tour times in the grey box).

 The national tour features artists who live in, work in, or retain a connection to Bangladesh, India or Pakistan.
 Presented in 2017, during the 70th anniversary of Indian independence, these artists’ works cover a range of perspectives and situations, from international migration and border-transcending environmental impacts, to the individual who navigates and responds to shifting social and economic circumstances.
 Through the pairing of specific sites and artworks, Changing Places bridges the chronological and geographical gaps between the industrialisation currently occurring across South Asia, and the places in Britain where the blueprint began.